-'Child Abuse and neglect' is a generic term encompassing all ill treatment of children, including serious physical and sexual assault as well as cases where the standard of care does not adequately support the child's health (physical or mental) or development needs.
+'Child Abuse, neglect and exploitation' is a generic term encompassing all ill treatment of children, including serious physical and sexual assault as well as cases where the standard of care does not adequately support the child's health (physical or mental) or development needs.
 The impact of witnessing the ill treatment of others may also cause harm to the child.
 Children may be abused or neglected through the infliction of harm or through the failure to act to prevent harm.

 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Abuse can occur in families, institutions or community settings.
 The alleged perpetrator may be known or not known to the child.
+Abuse does include where they see, hear or experience its effects' in relation to domestic abuse.
 There are 4 broad categories of abuse which are used for the purposes of registration.
 These categories overlap and an abused child may suffer more than one type of abuse.